-Coinsurance Maximum means the limit or maximum out of pocket amount you pay for covered services and medications (during the calendar year), after you have paid your Deductible and excluding any copays.
+Prescription Coinsurance Maximum means the limit or maximum out of pocket amount you pay for medications (during the calendar year), after you have paid your Deductible and excluding any copays.

-Copayment or Coinsurance
+Prescription Copayment or Coinsurance

 The applicable Copayment or Coinsurance applies to each thirty (30) day supply.
 Copayment for single and multiple 30 day supplies of a given prescription are payable at the time of delivery.
-Injectables that can be self- administrated are also subjected to the Prescription Drug Cost sharing.
+Injectables that can be self- administered are also subject to the Prescription Drug Cost sharing.

 If the Copayment or Coinsurance amount is greater than the actual cost of the Prescription Drug then only the actual cost will be required to be paid.